I work on early-stage startups. There have been many. Some were sold, some IPO'd, some merged, some failed.

 SWITZERLAND 1st chapter

 At age 13, we moved to Spain.
 Spain was transitioning at speed from the medieval era into the swinging 60s.
 There was lots of work to do for kids with languages and travel experience.
+And endless empty beaches.
+And endless rich people who would pay you to exercise their fancy horses.
+We would live in a tent in the dunes for months.

 At age 18, inspired by a sojourn in Andalusia, I went to Cambridge to study arabo-hispanic history and literature, but soon realized that without immersive exposure to Arabic, I would not reach degree level.
 So I switched to French literature, discovered the beauty of alexandrines, and got the degree.
 At age 21, I got a job with Coats in Glasgow, the world's largest thread company.
 Coats sent me to West of Scotland University at Paisley to learn engineering, production management, and ergonomics.
-After that I trained in their silk/cotton thread manufacturing mills in Spain (Coats Fabra), Scotland (Coats Patons), Italy (Cucirini Cantoni Coats), Germany (Mez), and Austria (Harlander Coats).
+After that I trained in their mills in Spain (Coats Fabra), Scotland (Coats Patons), Italy (Cucirini Cantoni Coats), Germany (Mez), and Austria (Harlander Coats).

 SWITZERLAND 2nd chapter

 At age 24, I married a Swiss girl whom I had met at Cambridge, and got a job with DuPont de Nemours in Geneva in their new products group, working with Nomex para-aramid, Kevlar aramid, Teflon PTFE, Kapton polyimide, and Tedlar PVF.
 These products were so revolutionary that they often required the companies who used them to re-invent their business models.
 This was good training for my later work with startups.
-A week later, tickets to Germany, Portugal, and Sweden dropped onto my desk, and I was "on the road" as a DuPont salesman.
+A week later, tickets to Germany, Portugal, Sweden, and the US, dropped onto my desk, and I was "on the road" as a DuPont salesman.

 Projects done at Coats included: